NVIDIA/workbench-example-downloadable-nim/README.md

 1. Pick `Use a NIM on the Host GPU` in the chat app and enter your GPU details.

 2. Choose your desired model.
-   * Check VRAM and/or disk space requirements.
+   * Check VRAM and/or disk space recommendations.

 3. In AI Workbench, go to `Environment > Compose > Containers` and select the corresponding model profile.